csp200/lessons/slides/00-syllabus.md

 ### Command Line Interfaces (CLIs)

-- A text-based interface for interacting with the computer — the OG UI!
+- Text-based interface for interacting with the computer — the OG UI!
 - Allows users to efficiently execute commands, automate tasks, and manage files
 - Significant in system administration, development, and troubleshooting